brazmogu/brazmogu-love/README.md

 [Here there will be a quick rundown of how to work with the BrazMogu variant of LÖVE.]

+## Testing

+Tests are powered by the Busted suite (https://olivinelabs.com/busted) and custom code included in the test releases of BrazMogu LÖVE.

+### Engine Tests

+[Here there will be a rundown of how tests are laid out and how to execute tests for the engine code]

+### Game Tests

+[Here there will be a rundown of how tests are run and written in the game code]

 # Examples

 ## To Be Developed